 Violet became a Christian in 1977 and is a member of Myroe Presbyterian Church.
 Ever since her conversion she has had a passion for the gospel, with a particular interest locally in reaching out to young people and globally in the country of Kenya, where she recently spent several weeks on a mission trip.
 Her hobbies include baking for the Country Market.
 This year she will again be co-presenting with Drewe McConnell.

 Roy Porter, along with his wife Anne, worked as missionary directors with Child Evangelism Fellowship, first in north-west Ulster and then in the Isle of Man.
 Now retired, Roy is an author of children's and Christian books.

 Alan is a retired Deputy Head from Londonderry and Northwest volunteer for Tearfund.
 He continues to serve Jesus and his church (“Following Jesus where the need is greatest”) through Tearfund and within his own congregation at Ebrington Presbyterian Church where he serves as an elder.

-Nicky is 27 years old and currently in his second year of an apologetics degree with Biola University.
+Nicky is 28 years old and currently taking a year out from his apologetics degree with Biola University.
 Join Tom and Nicky as they discuss how to share Jesus in our everyday lives, whether it's in the workplace, education or amongst our family friends.

 Garry was brought up in Co.
 Wicklow and moved to Co.
 Monaghan to work, and there he became a Christian at the age of 21.
 Answering God’s call, he trained with The Faith Mission and has served in the Mission since 1992.
 He is presently overseeing the North West Irish District and lives in Ballykelly.
-He is married to Alison and they have two sons in their late teens.
+He is married to Alison and they have two sons aged 20 and 18.
 His hobbies include mechanical work, boat building and playing the guitar.